bglezseoane/gitcher/README.md

 ## To set up

-You can use Homebrew to install this program via my tap repository.
-The formula is in pull request to be added to Homebrew core:
+You can use Homebrew to install this program via my tap repository:

 ```
 $ brew install glezseoane/homebrew-tap/gitcher